 C. If the issue at hand is related to training which is already in place, training with the existing curriculum shall continue pending resolution.

 i.
-The CPOST may meet in closed session to discuss pending litigation, sensitive legal matters, review personnel documents, discuss an individual apprentice’s employment history, make recommendations regarding an apprentice’s pay step increase, or basic testing instruments, the public disclosure of which would jeopardize the testing process itself.
+The CPOST may meet in closed session to discuss pending litigation, sensitive legal matters, review personnel documents pursuant to appeals, discuss an individual apprentice’s employment history, make recommendations regarding an apprentice’s pay step increase, or basic testing instruments, the public disclosure of which would jeopardize the testing process itself.
 The vote on these issues, however, must be done publicly, on the record.

 ii.
 A closed session shall be attended by the voting commissioners; alternate commissioners; the ED; a record keeper, as required; the complaining party, with or without a representative, if present; and, if required, legal counsel to the CPOST.

 iii.
-The record keeper can be any CPOST staff member, as selected by the ED and/or the Commissioners.
+The record keeper can be any CPOST staff member, as selected by the ED.

 i.
-The bi-monthly meeting announcement shall be posted and/or sent electronically 30 days in advance.
+The bi-monthly meeting announcement shall be posted and/or sent electronically 30 calendar days in advance.

 A. A draft version of the agenda may be issued with the meeting announcement.

 ii.
-The final bi-monthly meeting agenda shall be posted and/or sent electronically 10 days in advance.
+The final bi-monthly meeting agenda shall be posted and/or sent electronically 10 calendar days in advance.

 A. A draft version of the previous meeting’s minutes will be sent with the agenda to all Commissioners, as well.